elementor/elementor-developers-docs/src/finder/finder-categories.md

 Finder categories have two hooks developers can use:

-* `elementor/finder/categories/init` action - Used to register new finder categories when the finder is initiated.
+* `elementor/finder/register` action - Used to register new finder categories.
 * `elementor/finder/categories` filter - Used to modify the finder categories array.